vladyslavmarkovaccenture/openbsw/doc/codingGuidelines/conventions/functions.rst

 Lambdas
 -------

-Using lambdas is possible since the adoption of C++11, but can be restricted on some platforms due to poor compiler support.
-Therefore **lambdas are not allowed in all the customer projects yet**.
-However, they can be freely used in unit tests or in the project-specific modules and applications, where we have the certainty that they are supported.

 When using lambdas, be careful about object lifetimes: objects captured by reference within a lambda have to be still in scope at the time of lambda execution.
 Also lambda objects themselves have to